ppwatchic/JobHunting/Amazon/Overview.md

 2.2 Combine the above into the whole process.
 2.3 Note down the skeleton of the progress before dipping into detail.
 2.4 Go into the actual process and write down the algorithms.
+At the same time, ask for clarification about the issue.
+For example, do I consider it as case-sensitive? or multipy spaces allowed in the input? or size of the input?
 2.5 Double-check the process once done.
 2.6 Ask if he has any question for the whole process.
 2.7 Go and write down some test cases.